-- listen to what the child has to say and allow them to speak freely; - remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener; - reassure the child that it is not their fault and that they have done the right thing in telling someone; - not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk; - take what the child is disclosing seriously; - ask open questions and avoid asking leading questions; - avoid jumping to conclusions, speculation or make accusations; - not automatically offer any physical touch as comfort.
-It may be anything but comforting to a pupil who is being abused;

-- avoid admonishing the pupil for not disclosing sooner.
-Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the pupil to mean they have done something wrong; and - tell the pupil what will happen next.
+- listen to what the child has to say and allow them to speak freely. - remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener. - reassure the child that it is not their fault and that they have done the right thing in telling someone. - not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk. - take what the child is disclosing seriously. - ask open questions and avoid asking leading questions. - avoid jumping to conclusions, speculation or make accusations. - not automatically offer any physical touch as comfort.
+It may be anything but comforting to a child who is being abused. - avoid admonishing the child for not disclosing sooner.
+Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - tell the child what will happen next, that they cannot keep secrets and that information will be shared to ensure the right level of support is given.